-The OSC's exposure to liquidity risk is low as the OSC has sufficient Cash, Reserve fund assets, and access to a credit facility to settle all current liabilities.
-As at March 31, 2016, the OSC had a cash balance of \$29.2 million and reserve fund assets of \$20.0 million to settle current liabilities of \$14.6 million.
+The OSC's exposure to liquidity risk is low as the OSC has sufficient cash, reserve fund assets, and access to a credit facility to settle all current liabilities.
+As at March 31, 2017, the OSC had a cash balance of \$42.3 million and reserve fund assets of \$20.0 million to settle current liabilities of \$16.7 million.

 The OSC has a \$52.0 million credit facility to address any short-term cash deficiencies.
 Interest on the credit facility is charged at a rate of 0.5% below the prime rate.
-During the year, the OSC utilized the credit facility to a maximum of \$14.4 million.
-As at March 31, 2016, there is no amount outstanding on the credit facility.
+During the year, the OSC utilized the credit facility to a maximum of \$75 thousand for one day.
+As at March 31, 2017, there is no amount outstanding on the credit facility.

-The overall exposure to liquidity risk remains unchanged from 2015.
+The overall exposure to liquidity risk remains unchanged from 2016.